Seminar discusses the diversity of

 "Being a researcher is a little different from being in the classroom, where we deal with authors like Freud and others.
 We deal with the already known.
 To be a researcher is to live with the unknown and master it".
 Thus, the student of the 8th semester of Psychology at Escola Bahiana de Medicina e Saúde Pública, Carlos Vinícius Melo, defines what his dedication to research is.
 Along with 120 other people, including undergraduate, graduate and professors, he participated in the II Research Seminar in Psychology that the Postgraduate Center in Psychology of Bahiana held on the 21st and 22nd of August.

 The opening of the meeting, which took place on the morning of the 21st, at Academic Unit de Brotas, was attended by professors Rosália Correia Dias, coordinator of the Psychology course, Marilda Castelar, Maria Antonieta Araújo, Josineide Alves and Mirela Figueiredo Iriart.
-Also present were students who were part of the organizing committee of the Seminar, which had the enrollment of students from the Bahiana and from other universities in Salvador.
+Students who were part of the organizing committee of the Seminar were also present, which included enrollments from students from the Bahiana and from other universities in Salvador.

 With the theme "Research Diversity in Psychology", the Seminar had as its first programming activity the teleconference "Education for Human Rights and the contributions of Psychology: regional highlights", broadcast from Brasília by the Federal Council of Psychology.